iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.1.4/report.md

 > good app but was simpler to use in earlier versions; a bit cumbersome UI, the most popular shortcuts (e.g. repeat prescription) are not immediately obvious.<br> :date: __2021-01-05 18:34:24__

 > every so often I have problems logging in but on the whole its good<br> :date: __2021-01-04 11:04:40__

-> It should be more simple than it is.
-Asking many confidential questions and information.???<br> :date: __2021-01-02 22:45:40__